stormchaserroleplaying/stormchaserroleplaying.github.io/DarkAges/Equipment/Goods/index.md

 ---

 # Common Goods

-## Carts
-Carts cannot leave the old Roman roads or clear paths, and each need two oxen for pulling.
+* **Carts** cannot leave the old Roman roads or clear paths, and each need two oxen for pulling.
 They can carry more or less a hundred items.

-## Cloaks
-Cloaks are worn by nearly all in cold weather and the brooches used to fasten them are ways to show wealth.
+* **Cloaks** are worn by nearly all in cold weather and the brooches used to fasten them are ways to show wealth.
 A fine embroidered cloak grants 1 point of Splendour.

-## Clothes
-Clothes are costly.
+* **Clothes** are costly.
 Fine clothes grant a Splendour of 1, splendid ones grant 2, and those fashioned of the marvelous silk of Tang grant 4 Splendour.
 A hero felled in battle will spoil his clothes and need them mended.

-## Common Artisan's Tools
-Common artisan’s tools are hammers, saws, tongs, vats or other such things sufficient to carry out the ordinary work of a smith, or leatherworker, or other who has a task more complex than simple weaving or hewing.
+* **Common artisan’s tools** are hammers, saws, tongs, vats or other such things sufficient to carry out the ordinary work of a smith, or leatherworker, or other who has a task more complex than simple weaving or hewing.

 ## Sacks and Satchels
 Sacks and satchels are how men carry weights.
 Without some way to bear a burden a hero may find it cumbersome to haul all his possessions.